technologiestiftung/qtrees-ai-data/README.md

   - `postgrest` at port `3000`
   - `postgis` at port `5432`
 - The database is not yet configured, so you cannot interact with it yet
-- Tgnore the error messages of postgREST as it cannot connect to the db before configuration
+- Ignore the error messages of postgREST as it cannot connect to the db before configuration

 ### 3.3 Configure database
 Run: